kjh80222/seoulkit-video-studio/docs/phase-plan.md

 go through this session's GitHub-web-UI text-paste upload workflow.

 ## Known gaps

+- `ffprobe` call sites (`render/subtitle.py::probe_video_resolution()`,
+  `render/report.py::_probe_duration_ms()`) call `subprocess.run(["ffprobe",
+  ...], check=True)` directly, with no `shutil.which("ffprobe")` guard -
+  unlike every `ffmpeg` call site in this codebase, which all guard that way and degrade to a graceful, reported stage failure when the binary is missing.
+A missing `ffprobe` instead raises an uncaught `FileNotFoundError` from inside these functions.
+Found during the Phase 11 investigation, not fixed inside `subtitle.py`/`report.py` - that would be rendering-primitive work outside Phase 11's approved scope (CLI orchestration only, no changes to Phase 0-10 primitives).
+Mitigated, not fixed, at the CLI layer instead: `cli/main.py::main()` wraps command dispatch in a single top-level `try/except Exception`, turning this (and any other unhandled error) into exit `4` with a JSON-safe message rather than a raw traceback - `tests/test_cli_main.py::test_missing_ffprobe_is_caught_by_the_top_level_handler_not_a_traceback` proves this against the real gap (a monkeypatched `subprocess.run` that raises `FileNotFoundError("ffprobe")` mid-render, after the real FFmpeg calls elsewhere in the same render have already succeeded), not a synthetic stand-in.
+A direct Python caller of `render_preview_and_report()`/ `render_final_and_report()` (bypassing the CLI) still gets the raw exception, uncaught - this gap is genuinely open, just no longer able to crash the one entry point Phase 11 added.

 - ~~`render/pipeline.py::_render()`'s final `mux_and_encode()` call writes
   directly to the caller-supplied real output path, not a temp path -